we r driving ghg

 annual greenhouse gas index NOAA climate.gov

-cars, energy
+sources: cars, and energy

 sources of ghg emissions EPA.gov